tshepang/blog/content/computing/about 'developer of note' series.rst

   especially since a few of these honorable developers actually generated some new triggers along the way.

-* The more obvious requirement is that the developer need to have done some thing that I truly appreciate.
+* The more obvious requirement is that the developer needs to have done some thing that I truly appreciate.
   At times, I fail to put into words just how much.